 Tonielle (aka Toddi) is a designer focused on improving the wellbeing of people and landscapes to generate abundance and efficiency.
 She says, "As designers, we are 'placemaking' for connection between people and their landscape to promote health, happiness and wellbeing, through design processes, planning and management.
-Functional features in appropriate placement, strengthens the capacity to have diverse and strong relationships, socially and respectfully with environment, which is essentially nature".
+Functional features in appropriate placement, strengthens the capacity to have diverse and strong relationships, socially and respectfully with environment, which is essentially our true nature".

 In the past, she has facilitated regional recycling projects, worked for conservation groups, organised protest events for Coal Seam gas awareness and assisted a company to establish carbon trading units for improving soil carbon through sustainable farming practices.

 She has studied her PDC with Darren Doherty from Regen Ag, Permaculture Landscaping and Consultation with Geoff Lawton and Nick Huggins, Dynamic Governance and Decision Making with Robin Clayfield, and Permaculture Teacher Training with Robyn Francis.

 She is an advocate for 'Sociocracy' which is permaculture designed social systems and explores this in her work with community facilitation, using this effective framework for decision making and dynamic governance.